SkillsFundingAgency/dfc-servicetaxonomy-editor/Documentation/DevSetup.md

 Restore a copy of the Skills Framework Database.
 Ideally this should be some version of a MSSQL database either hosted locally or in Azure as the database copy will be taken from there as .bacpac file.

+You may get an error when trying to restore the bacpac file, in that event try running the following script in MSSQL against your master DB:

+...
+sp_configure 'contained database authentication', 1;
+GO
+RECONFIGURE;
+GO
+...

 This is mainly a read only database from the view of the STAX editor but there is some potential for updates being made so a specific individual instance for your set up is best.

 ### Run And Configure Website